 When asked about the feedback from the fans that look at the appearance of his car that doesn’t scream sports or luxury but demands respect for its history and performance—he smiled.

 Some he says don’t really know what to think or understand of the Hachi Roku.

 Others though, like the man in his 20’s seen earlier in the day stopping dead in his tracks to enthusiastically take a photo of the 86, do.

 Those are the ones that make him proud.

-Parsons 86 has finished in the top four of the last four rounds of XDC, the only driver to do that of any of the teams, NonStopTuning team president, Mike Rahimi said.
+Mike, team president of NonStopTuning tells us Parsons 86 has finished in the top four of the last four rounds of XDC, the only driver to do that of any of the teams.

 Inside the truck parked across from Parsons sits his NST teammate, Chelsea DeNofa, who won round three in Orlando.
 He is the back to back champion of the XDC series and will also compete in a Formula Drift event being held in New Jersey the weekend following Hyperfest.